bluecocoon/courses/cs102/syllabus-and-calendar.md

 ###Objective:
 - Learn concepts of object-oriented programming
 - Knowledge and skills in OO design and program development
-- Building oop application using Java.
+- Building OOP application using Java.
 - Learn to use various Data Structures and RDBMS in project development.
 - Understanding basic principles, processes and tools of collaborative programming (coding ethics, versioning systems, testing, documentations, discussion and presentations)

 ###Duration:
-- Classroom Session: 8 sessions on Sat of 3 hrs each (Total 24 hrs.)
+- Classroom Session: 8 sessions on Sat of 3 hrs. each (Total 24 hrs.)
-- Lab Session : 8 sessions on Sun of 3 hrs each (Total 24 hrs.)
+- Lab Session: 8 sessions on Sun of 3 hrs. each (Total 24 hrs.)

 ###Methodology:
 - __Experiential process:__ The students will learn by experience instead of informative lectures.
 Professionals will guide the whole learning and allow students to explore and generate many possibilities.